 Was Christina actually abused?
 Or was she just a bitter young woman trying to make money off her dead mother?
 Some in Hollywood think that the answer is somewhere in the middle.
 On one hand, Joan was widely known for having a temper that the public rarely saw due to her being self-aware of how it would hurt her career.
 On the other hand, Joan cutting her daughter out of her will pushed her over the edge towards writing the book and amplifying the severity of the abuse to epic levels.

-Several of Joan Crawford's friends, such as Myrna Loy, and biographers, such as Donald Spoto and Charlotte Chandler, have argued that Joan's strictness toward her children was grossly overblown by Christina, who had real discipline issues throughout her childhood and adolescence and a poor relationship with her mother thereafter (as did her brother Christopher; the twins had a much better relationship with Joan), and who wrote the book as a Take That out of resentment, justified or not.
+Several of Joan Crawford's friends, such as Myrna Loy, and biographers, such as Donald Spoto, David Bret and Charlotte Chandler, have argued that Joan's strictness toward her children was grossly overblown by Christina, who had real discipline issues throughout her childhood and adolescence and a poor relationship with her mother thereafter (as did her brother Christopher; the twins had a much better relationship with Joan), and who wrote the book as a Take That out of resentment, justified or not.
 (The sources who argue in favor of this interpretation often acknowledge that Joan had personality issues that made her not particularly well-suited to be a mother, despite her intense desire for children.)
+They also point out that although Joan was, by all accounts, a stern disciplinarian with her children, this was in keeping with the standards of the era, which placed a premium on discipline, filial respect and similar values.
 Other friends of Joan Crawford and Christina including Helen Hayes, June Allyson, Rex Reed, James Mc Arthur, Betty Hutton, Eve Arden and Lana Turners daughter Cheryl Crane have come forward to say they did witness some abuse.
+As usual in these matters, the truth likely lies somewhere in between the two poles, and even her sympathizers agree that Joan did occasionally take very harsh actions in dealing with her children's misbehavior; for instance, Bret confirms that Joan did once cut Christina's curls off when she caught the girl impersonating her in front of her dressing-room mirror.

 Joan also counts: Was she an abusive bitch?
 Or was Joan just mentally disturbed/in desperate need of anti-psychotic medication?